St. Francis County, Arkansas

 St. Francis County is a county in the U.S. state of Arkansas.
 As of the 2020 census, the population was 23,090.
 The county seat is Forrest City.

 St. Francis County comprises the Forrest City, Arkansas Micropolitan Statistical Area, which is also included in the Memphis-Forrest City, TN-MS-AR Combined Statistical Area.

 History

-The county was formed on October 13, 1827, and named for the St. Francis River.
+St. Francis County was formed by the Arkansas territorial legislature on October 13, 1827.
+Madison served as the county seat until Forrest City, formed in 1869 and named after Nathan Bedford Forrest, replaced it in 1874.

+The percentage of tenant farmers in the county rose from 43.2% in 1880 to 70.7% in 1900.

 It is on the eastern border of the state in the Arkansas Delta, formed by the lowlands of the Mississippi River.
 It was an area of large cotton plantations in the antebellum era, when the workers were enslaved African Americans.
 It continued as an agricultural area into the late 19th century, when many freedmen became sharecroppers.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 643 sqmi, of which 635 sqmi is land and 7.7 sqmi (1.2%) is water.